Peak Design Capture Review - Camera Clip System

 I believe that Peak Design will be releasing a smaller "micro" camera plate specifically for the four/thirds format as well as several other common mounting formats (ARCA, Manfrotto) that have been requested.

-It’s pretty cheeky of me to suggest that I could improve on this clever solution, but you all know me too well by now not to expect me to have some opinions about what I would change or do differently.
+Areas for Improvement?
+It's pretty cheeky of me to suggest that I could improve on this clever solution, but you all know me too well by now not to expect me to have some opinions about what I would change or do differently.

 The Capture system is built to easily handle small cameras like mine and compact point and shoot cameras, but it was also designed to accommodate full-size DSLRs with long zoom lens without any problem.
 As a result the Capture system is built extremely strong using a lot of metal.
 Despite being made of aluminum, it's relatively heavy, weighing in at 5.4 oz.
 I would like to see a lighter weight version of the body designed specifically for POS or 4/3 cameras like my GF2.
 By all means keep a larger version too, but offer a smaller version for those that don't need to hang 30lbs of camera on their shoulders.